tkohlmeier/protractor-beautiful-reporter/README.md

 Default is `true`.

 ### Customize default search settings
- If you do not all buttons in the search filter pressed by default you can modify the default state via `searchSettings:` option:
+ If you do not want all buttons in the search filter pressed by default you can modify the default state via `searchSettings:` option:

  For example: We filter out all passed tests when report page is opened
  ```javascript